Appointment Details

 How often can I donate?

 The donation interval/frequency at which you can donate depends on the type of donation.
-Repeat leukapheresis donors are eligible for repeat donations once every 35 days, whole blood donors are eligible for repeat donations every 2 months, while bone marrow donors are eligible for repeat donations once every 4 months.
-Please note that Whole Blood donations are not a stand-alone donation type.
+Repeat leukapheresis donors are eligible for repeat donations once every 5 weeks while bone marrow donors are eligible for repeat donations once every 8 weeks.
+Whole blood donation frequency varies depending on the volume of whole blood collected.

 How long does it take my body to replenish the blood I have donated?